priyanshu-samal/microBazaar/README.md

 ### 🔐 Auth Service

 -   **Port:** `3000`
 -   **Description:** The gatekeeper of microBazaar!
 This service is responsible for all things user authentication – from secure registration and login to generating and validating access tokens.
 It ensures that only legitimate users can access protected resources.
 It communicates with the Notification and Seller Dashboard services via RabbitMQ.
+It also manages user addresses.
 -   **Key Technologies:** `Node.js`, `Express`, `MongoDB`, `JWT`, `bcryptjs`, `ioredis` (for session/token management), `amqplib`.

 #### API Endpoints